More about: Day Trips to Alpujarra from Granada

 Possibly the most striking feature of the Alpujarra area is its spectacular scenery; Granada's imposing Sierra Nevada mountain range combines with the characteristic mountain villages to offer visitors an atmosphere of peace and tranquillity that you would be hard pressed to find elsewhere in Granada.
 This alone is worth the visit.

 You should bear in mind that the price can vary a lot depending on the company you choose for the excursion.
-Generally speaking, however, the cost of an excursion to the Alpujarra can be classified according to the type of excursion you are looking for.
+Generally speaking, however, the cost of a tour of the Alpujarra can be classified according to the type of tour you are looking for.

 A visit to the Alpujarra is, without a doubt, among the best excursions to do from Granada.
 The best part?
 It's possibly cheaper than you'd expect, as Granada is generally a cheap city when it comes to sightseeing.

-The following is a selection of villages that are well worth a visit to the Alpujarra.
+Here is a selection of the villages that are worth a visit to the Alpujarra.
 Of course, this is a somewhat personal selection as it is one of the best villages in the Alpujarra.
-Each traveller returns from the excursion with their own list of favourites.
+Each traveller comes back from the trip with their own list of favourites.

 Orgiva